 COURSE DESCRIPTION: This course will cover topics from Euclidean and non-Euclidean Geometry.
 We will use the software Geometry Explorer as a supplement to the text.
 This software can be installed on Windows, Macintosh or Linux machines.
 It is understood that the students have as a pre-requisite an in-depth, working knowledge of (high school level) Euclidean geometry.
 Prior experience with proving mathematical results is highly recommended.
 The goal of this class is to expose you to new concepts in geometry and to deepen your understanding of basic concepts in Euclidean geometry.
 This is a proof-based content course where you will broaden your knowledge and hopefully your appreciation of geometry, which should enhance the teaching of your individual curriculum.
 Topics for this course will include axiomatic geometry, advanced Euclidean geometry, analytic geometry, transformational geometry, non-Euclidean geometry and fractal geometry.
-We will cover chapters 1, 2, 5, 7, 8 and 10.
+We will cover chapters 1, 2, 5, 7 and 10.

 TEXT: Exploring Geometry, Second Edition by Michael Hvidsten.
-Available at JMU Bookstore online or Amazon.

-ATTENDANCE: This is an online course scheduled from June 12-July 21.
+ATTENDANCE: This is an online course.
 There is no campus attendance required.
 There will be a deadline for turning in each assignment.
 The schedule is somewhat flexible in that it will be possible for you to turn in assignments early and even finish the class early.
 However, the deadlines are not flexible, and no late work will be accepted.
-July 21 is the absolute deadline for turning in the final exam.
 You must have access to a computer, e-mail, scanner and printer.
 Assignments must be uploaded to Canvas.